matthewnitschke/gen-fi/README.md

-# GenFi
+# Fi

-Personal finance with genericism in mind
+A personal finance tool